 3 tbsp cilantro stems and leaves, minced

-1.5 lb ground turkey or chicken
+1.5 lb ground pork, turkey or chicken

 Instructions